awaisali532/WhatsApp-Bulk-Message-Sender/README.md

 Your Excel file must have a column named Phone.
 An additional column Status will be created automatically.

 Phone	Status
 +92 300 1234567	Done
 +92 301 9876543	Failed
 0300 7654321	Done
 (empty)	Invalid/Empty
 🛠️ Build as EXE (Optional)

-If you want to distribute as an .exe:
+**If you want to distribute as a standalone .exe:
+**
 pyinstaller --onefile --icon=logo.ico whatsapp_sender.py

---onefile → Single exe file
+--onefile → Generates a single exe

---icon=logo.ico → Custom logo (must be .ico format)
+--icon=logo.ico → Add a custom logo (must be in .ico format)

 🚧 Future Improvements

-GUI progress bar instead of console logs
+📊 GUI progress bar instead of console logs

-Support for other country codes
+🌍 Support for other country codes

-Better error handling for non-WhatsApp numbers
+🛡️ Better error handling for non-WhatsApp numbers

 📜 License